Stronger (Britney Spears song): Critical response

 Writing for Pink News, Mayer Nissim deemed it "a perfect pop masterpiece".
 For Alex Macpherson from The Guardian, it's one of the best examples of Spears' "distressing vulnerability" as well as her second best song; "for the first but by no means last time, Britney embraces the inhuman qualities of her strange, hiccupping voice with vocals distorted and ground up against the beat".
 Shannon Barbour from Cosmopolitan opined that it was "proof that Empowered Britney is the best Britney".
 Similarly, Gay Times' Daniel Megarry called it "an empowering gay club favourite".
 Entertainment Weekly ranked it at number 14 on their ranking of Spears' songs; "['Stronger'] foretold the future, both lyrically (she vowed to do things 'my way') and sonically (the stormy electronic touches hinted at a shift in her Scandi-pop sound).
-Today, it’s the theme song for her resilience".
+Today, it's the theme song for her resilience".
 Rolling Stone hailed it "a dance pop anthem of self-empowerment that is both obviously autobiographical and highly relatable to anyone eager to define themselves as a young adult".
-Caryn Ganz from Spin said that "Britney’s first self-empowerment anthem is still her best: a strutting finger-wagger that’s somehow also a fist-pumper".
+Caryn Ganz from Spin said that "Britney's first self-empowerment anthem is still her best: a strutting finger-wagger that's somehow also a fist-pumper".

 Chart performance

-In the United States, "Stronger" entered the top 40 at number 29 on December 30, 2000.
-It also peaked at number 17 on the Top 40 Mainstream chart.
+In the United States, "Stronger" entered the top 40 of the Billboard Hot 100 at number 29 on December 30, 2000.
+It later peaked at number 11.
+It also peaked at number 17 on the Billboard Top 40 Mainstream chart.
 It was also certified gold by the Recording Industry Association of America (RIAA).
 "Stronger" also peaked at number two on the Hot Dance Music/Maxi-Singles Sales component chart, and number 37 on Rhythmic Top 40.
 As of June 2012, "Stronger" has sold 415,000 physical units, with 270,000 paid digital downloads in the United States.
 It is Spears' third best-selling physical single in the country.

 "Stronger" also achieved commercial success worldwide, reaching number one in Mexico and was the number-one best-selling single in 2001, and reaching number four in Austria and Sweden, six in Ireland and Switzerland, and eight in Finland, while reaching the top 20 in several European countries.
 On the week of December 16, 2000, "Stronger" debuted at number seven in The Official Charts Company from the United Kingdom, falling to number 11 in the following week.
 In Australia, the song peaked at number 13, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.
 In France, "Stronger" reached number 20, making it the lowest chart position for the song worldwide.
 However, it was certified gold by the Syndicat National de l'Édition Phonographique (SNEP), for selling over 250,000 units of the single.
 In Germany, the song reached number four on the Media Control Charts, being certified gold by the Bundesverband Musikindustrie (BVMI) for shipping over 250,000 units of the single.